✳ OMNIVIEWER / share by URL — live examples

 WebAssembly

 Two genuinely valid .wasm modules small enough to live in a URL.
-The hex view is the natural way to read them: magic, version, then the sections.
+Wasm has no toolkit route (yet), so these land on the raw view — the HEX tab is the natural next click: magic, version, then the sections.

 add.wasm — A 41-byte WebAssembly module

-41 bytes in the fragment · opens the HEX tab
+41 bytes in the fragment · HEX one click away

 00000000 00 61 73 6D 01 00 00 00 01 07 01 60 02 7F 7F 01 .asm.......`....